Default Distances Based on the CEV-KMV Model: Empirical Analysis

-Recently, some researchers have pointed out disadvantages of the KMV model, like Zhang and Shi (2018) \cite{Zhang18} find that KMV model varies with firm size and what they pay attention to is the default point.
+Recently, some researchers have pointed out disadvantages of the KMV model, like Zhang and Shi (2018)\cite{Zhang2018} find that KMV model varies with firm size and what they pay attention to is the default point.
 Actually, we focus on the relation between volatility and firm size: does volatility varies with the firm size?

-In theory, the volatility $\sigma_A$ in the classical KMV model is a constant.
+In theory, the volatility $\sigma_A$ in the KMV model is a constant.
 In practice, however, $\sigma_A$ may be not a constant.
-Fig.\ref{Fig.2} illustrates that at least with respect to $V_A$, volatility $\sigma_A$ is not a constant.
+Figure \ref{Fig:SigVa} illustrates that at least with respect to $V_A$, volatility $\sigma_A$ is not a constant.
 Instead, $\sigma_A$ is negatively and positively correlated to $V_A$ in the picture (a) and (b), respectively.

-Besides companies in figures, there is a general linear correlation between $\ln \sigma_A$ and $\ln V_A$ in all companies which matches (\ref{Equation.8}) deduced from the CEV process.
-What's more?
-It seems in the group of ST companies $\beta$ is less than $1$ while for non ST companies $\beta$ is great than $1$.
-The tests results and the facts above suggest that KMV model do vary with the firm size, applying non-constant volatility may improve it.
+Just as more and more financial economists have reached a consensus that “the constant volatility assumption is contrary to the implied volatility smile in the market”, it seems natural to consider non constant volatility in the KMV model.
+As shown in Figure \ref{Fig:SigVa}, if we assume